Education

 Who is Responsible For Student Failure – Teachers or Parents?

-One of the signs of a dysfunctional society is the inability to take responsibilities and pass the bulk of the blames to other people.
-The debate on who should be responsible for a student failure wouldn’t have come to play if both the teachers and parents understand their roles.
+One of the signs of a dysfunctional society is the inability to take responsibility and pass the bulk of the blame to other people.
+The debate on who should be responsible for a student’s failure wouldn’t have come into play if both the teachers and parents understood their roles.

-As a teacher, I have seen parents blaming teachers for their child’s low test score and also see teachers doing the same.
+As a teacher, I have seen parents blaming teachers for their children’s low test scores and also see teachers doing the same.

 Both parties don’t want to be responsible when a student fails.
-But I believe that for a student to be successful academically, so many forces were responsible.
+But I believe that for a student to be successful academically, so many forces are responsible.

 I will try as much as possible to clarify who is responsible for student failure below.